Aneifer/Aneifer/README.md

 👋 Hi, I’m Anna Neifer

-👀 I’m interested in Journalism, Machine Learning and Artificial Intelligence
+👀 I’m interested in Data Science, Machine Learning and Artificial Intelligence

 🔍 Searching for projects at the intersection of AI, media, and education